 2. Explore New Routes and Places

-I have learnt more about my area in a couple of years cycling than a couple of decades driving.
+I have learned more about my area in a couple of years of cycling than a couple of decades of driving.

 You can use software like RideWithGPS to plan and download the routes, then use the turn by turn navigation provided by Garmin or other bike computers to explore new routes.

 We all have a tendency to drive to where we need to go and not explore.
 Riding a bike is the perfect excuse to do the opposite.

 I mentioned earlier that riding in all weather can help improve your bike handling skills and this is a prime reason to ride outdoors whenever possible.

 You have to cope with the conditions, wind, rain, other road users, road hazards, and all those things that demand your full attention and bike handling skills.
 If you’re not very comfortable on your bike now, spend a few months riding outside and you soon will be!

 Bunch riding is a skill no turbo trainer could teach.
 It takes a group of riders out on the road to perfect those skills.